 The bright habitat rooms are wood paneled, insulated and heated to ensure that the cats are comfortable during our harsh winters.
 Each room has lots of hiding places and climbing furnishings to meet basic cat needs for high places and privacy.

-The most critical operation of the Ark is the medical rehabilitation of sick cats from public humane facilities which would otherwise be euthanized.
-Due to factors ranging from lack of funding and lack of space and the danger to other animals, many cats that have minor treatable illnesses are euthanized rather than treated.
-These are cats with maladies often no more serious than the common cold, but that is enough to disqualify them from adoption and condemn them to euthanasia.
+The most critical operation of the Ark is the medical rehabilitation of sick cats from public humane facilities where they would otherwise be euthanized.
+Factors range from lack of funding and/or space to the danger to other animals, resulting in many cats with treatable illnesses being euthanized rather than treated.
+These cats often have maladies no more serious than the common cold, but is enough to disqualify them from adoption and condemn them to euthanasia.
 We bring these cats to the Ark and nurse them back to health so they can be returned to both public and private adoption venues.
-Local humane society and veterinary personnel all work closely with us, knowing that many cats can be saved through our intervention and together we have been successful in saving many cats.
+The local humane society and veterinary personnel all work closely with us, knowing that many cats can be saved through our intervention.
+Together we have been successful in saving many cats.

 Another significant part of the work that we do is with other animal welfare, shelter and rescue organizations in the local Flagstaff area.
 We provide temporary refuge to cats and kittens at peak overpopulation times, keeping them in a safe, happy home environment until numbers thin out, allowing them to be adopted through these organizations rather than being euthanized.